oracle-livelabs/goldengate/oci-ggs/adb/adb.md

 ## Introduction

-This lab walks you through the steps to create the required resources you'll use for Oracle Cloud Infrastructure (OCI) GoldenGate.
+In this lab, you learn to create the required resources you'll use for Oracle Cloud Infrastructure (OCI) GoldenGate.
 We'll show you how to create a VCN and subnet, provision autonomous database instances, and load data into the databases.

 Estimated time: 20 minutes